 *Students who started at DTU on 1 September may send the application form by 10 September

-The KAIST-DTU Dual Degree Master's program is only open to students, who have been formally admitted to DTU’s regular MSc in Electrical Engineering programme.
+The KAIST-DTU Double Degree Master's program is only open to students, who have been formally admitted to DTU’s regular MSc in Electrical Engineering programme.
 Therefore, it is not possible to apply for admission directly to the double degree program.
 The application form is only accessible with DTU credentials.

 How to apply

-- The Programme coordinator will consult their counterparts and select the most eligible students
+3) The Programme coordinator will consult their counterparts at the partner university and select the most eligible students.

-- The Programme coordinator will inform DTU International Affairs Office about their decision
+4) The Programme coordinator will inform DTU International Affairs Office about their decision.

-- DTU International Affairs Office will inform the students and issue Nomination Letters
+5) The Office of International Education will inform the students and issue Nomination Letters.

 - Motivated and dedicated students